Jon-drugstore/MachineLearningNote/MachineLearning/ml.md

 1. Is large enough to yield statistically meaningful results?
 2. Is representative of the data set as a whole?
 In other words, don't pick a test set with different characteristics than the training set.

 Never train on test data.
 If seeing surprisingly good results on evaluation metrics, it might be a sign that you are accidentally training on test set.
-For example, high accuracy might indicate that test data has leaked into training set.

-For example, consider a model that predicts whether an email is spam, using the subject line, email body, and sender's email address as features.
-We apportion the data into training and test sets, with an 80-20 split.
-After training, the model achieves 99% precision on both the training set and the test set.
-Take a look at the data and discover that many of the examples in the test set are duplicates of examples in the training set.

 Partition data set: